-Health Plan Member Any person participating in a state group health insurance plan or a health maintenance organization plan under the state group insurance program, including Enrollees and other Health Plan Members.
-Health Maintenance Organization or "HMO" An entity certified under part I of chapter 641.
-The organization named on page one of this document.
-Health Professionals Physicians, osteopaths, podiatrists, chiropractors, physician assistants, nurses, social workers, pharmacists, optometrists, clinical psychologists, nutritionists, occupational therapists, physical therapists and other professionals engaged in the delivery of health care services, who are licensed and practice under an institutional license, individual practice association or other authority consistent with State law and who are Participating Providers of Capital Health Plan.
-Home Health Care Services (Skilled Home Health Care) Services that are provided for a Health Plan Member who does not require confinement in a Hospital or Other Health Care Facility.
-Such services include, but are not limited to, the services of professional visiting nurses or other health care personnel for services covered under the Plan.
-A visit is limited to a period of two hours or less.
+Health Plan Any person participating in a state group health insurance plan or a health Member maintenance organization plan under the state group insurance program, including Enrollees and other Health Plan Members.
+Health An entity certified under part I of chapter 641.
+The organization named on page or Maintenance of this document.
+Organization or "НМО" Health Professionals Physicians, osteopaths, podiatrists, manipulative services providers, physician assistants, nurses, social workers, pharmacists, optometrists, clinical psychologists, nutritionists, occupational therapists, physical therapists and other professionals engaged in the delivery of health care services, who are licensed and practice under an institutional license, individual practice association or other authority consistent with State law and who are Participating Providers of Capital Health Plan.
+Home Health Services that are provided for a Health Plan Member who does not require Care Services confinement in a Hospital or Other Health Care Facility.
+Such services include, but are (Skilled Home not limited to, the services of professional visiting nurses or other health care personnel for services covered under the Plan.
+A visit is limited to a period of two Health Care) hours or less.
 Hospice A public agency or private organization that is duly licensed by the State, to provide Hospice services.
 Such licensed entity must be principally engaged in providing pain relief, symptom management and supportive services to terminally ill Health Plan Members.
 Hospital Any general acute care facility which is licensed by the State.
-Hospital Services Except as expressly limited or excluded by the Plan, means those services for registered bed patients that are: Generally and customarily provided by acute care general Hospitals in accordance with the standards of acceptable communitypractice; Performed, prescribed or directed by Participating Providers; and Medically Necessary for conditions which cannot be adequately treated in Other Health Care Facilities or with Home Health Care Services or on an ambulatory basis.
+Hospital Except as expressly limited or excluded by the Plan, means those services for Services registered bed patients that are: Generally and customarily provided by acute care general Hospitals in accordance with the standards of acceptable communitypractice; Performed, prescribed or directed by Participating Providers; and Medically Necessary for conditions which cannot be adequately treated in Other Health Care Facilities with Harry Health Care Commisses and an arrangement of the control of the cont Other Health Care Facilities, with Home Health Care Services, or on an outpatient or ambulatory basis.
 Limitation Any provision, other than an Exclusion, which restricts coverage under the Plan.
+LillitatiOII Any provision, other than an exclusion, which restricts coverage under the Plan.

-Medically The use of any appropriate medical treatment, service, equipment and/or supply as provided by a Hospital, skilled nursing facility, physician or other provider which is Necessary necessary for the diagnosis, care and/or treatment of a Health Plan Member's illness or injury, and which is: • Consistent with the symptom, diagnosis, and treatment of the Health Plan Member's condition; The most appropriate level of supply and/or service for the diagnosis and treatment of the Health Plan Member's condition; In accordance with standards of acceptable community practice; Not primarily intended for the personal comfort or convenience of the Health Plan Member, the Health Plan Member's family, the physician or other health care providers; Approved by the appropriate medical body or health care specialty involved as effective, appropriate and essential for the care and treatment of the Health Plan Member's condition; and Not Experimental or investigational.
-Medical Any outpatient facility or physician's office.
-Office Medical Except as limited or excluded by the Plan, means those professional services of physicians and other Health Professionals, including medical, surgical, diagnostic, Services therapeutic and preventive services and supplies, including pharmaceuticals and chemical compounds as described in Prescription Drug Program section, that are: Generally and customarily provided in the Service Area; Performed, prescribed or directed by Participating Providers; Medically Necessary (except for preventive services as stated herein) for the diagnosis and treatment of injury or illness.
+Medically Necessary The use of any appropriate medical treatment, service, equipment and/or supply as provided by a Hospital, skilled nursing facility, physician or other provider which is necessary for the diagnosis, care and/or treatment of a Health Plan Member's illness or injury, and which is: • Consistent with the symptom, diagnosis, and treatment of the Health Plan Member's condition; • The most appropriate level of supply and/or service for the diagnosis and treatment of the Health Plan Member's condition; • In accordance with standards of acceptable community practice; • Not primarily intended for the personal comfort or convenience of the Health Plan Member, the Health Plan Member's family, the physician or other health care providers; • Approved by the appropriate medical body or health care specialty involved as effective, appropriate and essential for the care and treatment of the Health Plan Member's condition; and • Not Experimental or investigational.
+Medical Office Any outpatient facility or physician's office.
+Medical Services Except as limited or excluded by the Plan, means those professional services of physicians and other Health Professionals, including medical, surgical, diagnostic, therapeutic and preventive services and supplies, including pharmaceuticals and chemical compounds as described in Prescription Drug Program section, that are: Generally and customarily provided in the Service Area; Performed, prescribed or directed by Participating Providers; and Medically Necessary (except for preventive services as stated herein) for the diagnosis and treatment of injury or illness.